-Lancashire Independent Living Service (LILS) is a Consortium of 2 disabled people’s organizations (run and controlled by disabled people), Disability Equality North West (DENW) and Disability Positive (formerly Cheshire Centre for Independent Living (CCIL) LILS offers Direct Payment information, advice & payroll support to local people who are in receipt of a Direct Payment from Lancashire County Council.
+Lancashire Independent Living Service (LILS) is a Consortium of 2 disabled people’s organisations (run and controlled by disabled people), Disability Equality North West (DENW) and Disability Positive (formerly Cheshire Centre for Independent Living (CCIL) LILS offers Direct Payment information, advice & payroll support to local people who are in receipt of a Direct Payment from Lancashire County Council.

-Our team of Independent Living Advisers are on hand to provide Direct Payment information, support and advice.
+Our team of Independent Living Advisers (ILA’s) are on hand to provide Direct Payment information, support and advice.
 We aim to provide a friendly and professional service that is independent and impartial.
 Promoting through knowledge and support, service user empowerment and independence in the management of a Direct Payment.

 We advise users on the options open to them and support them through to independence in the set up and ongoing management of their budget, to enable disabled people to use their budget to meet their assessed care needs.